It’s All Too Beautiful – winner of the 2020 Daryl Duke Prize – tells the story of the origin of the psychedelic revolution

 Amir Kahnamouee has been selected as the winner of the 2018 Daryl Duke Prize, an award created to support up-and-coming Canadian film and television writers, for his screenplay, Port of Call.
 The prize comes with a $25,000 award.

 Source: Vancouver Sun

+Sometimes, summer jobs can really pay off.
 That is certainly the case for Vancouver’s Kate Bond, who drew on several years spent working as a tree planter in northern B.C., a historical tour guide in the Yukon, and a wildfire lookout in Alberta to craft her first screenplay, Trapline, which has been awarded the $25,000 Daryl Duke Prize.

 Source: The Globe and Mail

+Kate Bond is a Vancouver lawyer, the mother of a young child – and an aspiring writer.
+She has written eight novels, showing most of them to nobody.
 In the winter of 2015, she decided to try her hand at screenwriting.
 She was busy – with a full-time job working as a litigator at the federal Department of Justice, an 18-month-old son who wasn’t always sleeping through the night, and a husband who worked night shifts as a firefighter.
 Still, over the course of eight weeks, Ms. Bond wrote most of the first draft of a film script during her commute.